Safety Excellence Initiative

 - Developed a model silica exposure control plan.

-- Toolbox Safety Talks for Construction Contractors – Volume VI
+- Toolbox Safety Talks for Mechanical Construction Workers – Volume VI

-- Ergonomics for Mechanical Trades Video and Accompanying Materials
+- Musculoskeletal Wellness for Mechanical Construction Workers Video and Accompanying Materials

-- Pressure Testing Safety Video and Accompanying Materials
+- Safe Pressure Testing of Steel and Copper Piping Systems Video and Accompanying Materials

 - Provided members with an MCAA Safety Bulletin highlighting key changes to the existing rule, and summarizing the rule changes.